leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 So, my first _wtf_ reaction is mostly because of what influence Spring, Guice and similar programming models has had on me.
 I'm used to layer applications certain way now.
 And it was challenging to me rethink this approach with Play Framework stack.
-Initially it was something unpleasant/mentally challenging at least, however as time moved on I got more and more used to program things that way and now I'm mentally ok now with this model.
+Initially it was something unpleasant / mentally challenging at least, however as time moved on I got more and more used to program things that way and now I'm mentally ok now with this model.